 The band formed rank.
 The drummer and keyboardist on raised platforms up the back, bass and rhythm guitar across the front with Alex square in the middle.
 It was as if Alex had dreamed this set up from a young age.
 Here it was, finally realised with a stage and crowd big enough.

 They kicked off the show with four or five new songs from the new album (to be expected).
-Even though ‘I Don’t Get Invited To Parties Anymore’ was a little underwhelming as opening song, the bands energy exploded off stage and flooded into the audience soaking every bit of it up.
+Even though ‘I Don’t Get Invited To Parties Anymore’ was a little underwhelming as opening song, the bands energy exploded off stage and spilled into the audience who soaked it up.
 Everyone – band and fans – was so happy to be there.

 Throughout the set Alex kept looking out over the audience, smiling and taking it all in.